Merab Dvalishvili: Personal life

 Dvalishvili became a naturalized American citizen in March of 2024.
 Prior to becoming a full-time fighter, he worked in construction.

 Dvalishvili was awarded a prize of 1 million Georgian Lari by the country's government for winning the UFC bantamweight title, and he donated it to support grappling in the area.

 Dvalishvili has a close friendship with fellow UFC fighter and Serra-Longo teammate, Aljamain Sterling.

 Professional grappling career

 In 2019, Dvalishvili won a silver medal at the World Sambo Championships in South Korea, competing in the 68 kg weight class.
 He lost in the finals to Russia's Stepan Kobenov.

 Dvalishvili fought in the main event of Fury Pro Grappling 2 on October 29, 2021, and lost a unanimous decision to Kevin Dantzler.

 Dvalishvili competed against Darren Branch in the main event of High Rollerz 23 on January 21, 2023.
 He won the match by submission, with a choke from Kesa-gatame.

 In June 2024, Dvalishvili won a gold medal competing in the 64 kg weight class at the U.S. National Combat Sambo Tournament in Denton, Texas.

+Freestyle wrestling career

+Dvalishvili was scheduled to debut for Real American Freestyle at RAF 08 on April 18, 2026, headlining against Henry Cejudo.
+However, Cejudo pulled out due to injury and the match was postponed.

+He defeated Frankie Edgar on the undercard of RAF 09 on May 30, 2026.
+This fight earned him a Performance of the Night award.

+Dvalishvili headlined RAF Georgia against Henry Cejudo on July 11, 2026.
+He won the match by decision.
+This fight earned him a Match of the Night award.

+Dvalishvili is scheduled to face Cejudo in a rematch for the inaugural RAF Lightweight Crossover Championship on August 22, 2026 at RAF 12.